exercism/bash/exercises/practice/error-handling/.docs/instructions.append.md

 `./program ""`

-which is different from passing no arguments at all:
+This is different from passing no arguments at all.

 `./program`